ktenzer/operator-helloworld/README.md

 * Deploy operator to namespace so it runs without the ansible-runner

 ### Update Ansible role to get cluster domain name and save as a fact
+Here we will learn to use the k8s Ansible module to gather information we want to use later in our automation.
+In this case the cluster domain name.

 ```$ vi roles/hello/tasks/main.yml```

 ```- name: Get Application Domain from Cluster Ingress